Course-Monster/Drools/Course Material/Exercises/Student Files/Raydo.md

 ---

+> [!NOTE]
-Delegates can use this example as a reference to create more complex Drools rules, adding multiple conditions and actions as needed to address specific challenges in their university course registration system.
+> Delegates can use this example as a reference to create more complex Drools rules, adding multiple conditions and actions as needed to address specific challenges in their university course registration system.

 ---